euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 is very small showing we reach the limits of the algorithm.
 The only way to go faster is to start thinking in parallel from the beginning and re-design the algorithm so that it works natively with lots of threads.
-This approach is the one taken by [OpenCL]_ where thousands of threads are virtually running in parallel.
-This will be described in paragraph :ref:`paralleliztion`.
+This approach is the one taken by [OpenCL]_ where thousands of threads are virtually running in parallel and described in paragraph 5.

 Pixel splitting
 ===============